top of page

 EDUCATION

-· DPhil Biomedical & Clinical Sciences (Cognitive Stream), University of Oxford
+· DPhil Biomedical & Clinical Sciences, University of Oxford

 · DClinPsy Doctorate in Clinical Psychology, University of Oxford